leonardopoggiani/Live-migration-Kubernetes-pods/notes/Discorso tesi.md

 Pods are **non-permanent** resources, they are destroyed and re-created continously to match the desired state of the cluster.
 Pods are the smallest deployable units of computing that you can create and manage in Kubernetes.
 A Pod is a group of one or more containers, with shared storage and network resources, and a specification for how to run the containers.
 A Pod's contents are always co-located and co-scheduled, and run in a shared context.
 A Pod models an application-specific "logical host": it contains one or more application containers which are relatively tightly coupled.
 In non-cloud contexts, applications executed on the same physical or virtual machine are analogous to cloud applications executed on the same logical host.
+Usually we don't need more than one container per pod, but there are some cases where may be advisable to do that.
+Cases where container needs to share volumes or are tighly coupled regard communication.
 When Kubernetes schedules a Pod to run on a node, it creates a network namespace for the Pod in the node's Linux kernel.
 This network namespace connects the node's physical network interface, such as eth0, with the Pod using a virtual network interface, so that packets can flow to and from the Pod.
 The associated virtual network interface in the node's root network namespace connects to a Linux bridge that allows communication among Pods on the same node.
 A Pod can also send packets outside of the node using the same virtual interface.
 Kubernetes assigns an IP address (the Pod IP) to the virtual network interface in the Pod's network namespace from a range of addresses reserved for Pods on the node.
 This address range is a subset of the IP address range assigned to the cluster for Pods, which you can configure when you create a cluster.
 A container running in a Pod uses the Pod's network namespace.
 From the container's point of view, the Pod appears to be a physical machine with one network interface.
 All containers in the Pod see this same network interface.
 Each container's localhost is connected, through the Pod, to the node's physical network interface, such as eth0.